rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [wiki_base]: https://en.wikipedia.org/wiki/Base_pair "https://en.wikipedia.org/wiki/Base_pair"

-There are some other questions worth considering before discussing DNA's potential for data storage.
+There are some other questions worth considering before discussing DNA's potential for digital data storage.
 When writing this, I was interested in learning how much DNA each human cell and human has.
 I also recall having encountered the trivia fact "_something something DNA stretches to the moon X times!_" at some point, but would really like to pin this down.
 To me, DNA is one of those things in the same class of curiosity and grace as _space_, _life_, _humanity_, _mathematics_,... and ought to be marveled at just a bit more.

+As a primer, when your parents mated, they gave you X and Y. chromosome.
+Just as recently as blank, they sequenced.

 The [haploid][wiki_hap] [human geneome][wiki_hgen], which consists of 23 [chromosomes][wiki_chrom] consists of 3,054,815,472 DNA [base pairs][wiki_base].
 Most cells, though, are somatic and not gamete, so these diploid genomes contain 2x this amount, one copy for [^comp_gene]

-Given that there are around $3.72 \times 10^{13}$ cells in the human body[^cells], and that the length of a single base pair is around
+Given that there are around $3.72 \times 10^{13}$ cells in the human body[^cells], and that the length of a single base pair is around[^extra]

 Contrast this with

 <!-- This organism lives as a parasite in mammals, and its environment provides it with many of its small molecules ready-made.
 Nevertheless, it still has to make all the large molecules—DNA, RNAs, and proteins—required for the basic processes of heredity.
 It has about 530 genes, about 400 of which are essential.
 Its genome of 580,070 nucleotide pairs represents 145,018 bytes of information—about as much as it takes to record the text of one chapter of this book -->